A History of Cleveland Cinemas

 The Capitol Theatre, located in the heart of Cleveland's vibrant Gordon Square Arts District, reopened on October 2, 2009 after a massive renovation converted this historic 1921 single-screen cinema into a state-of-the-art all-digital three-screen modern movie theater.
 The Capitol Theatre features a mix of mainstream Hollywood films and specialty and independent films.

-Cleveland Cinemas now operates a total of 20 screens at 4 locations, The Apollo Theatre, Capitol Theatre, Cedar Lee Theatre and Chagrin Cinemas.
+Cleveland Cinemas now operates a total of 11 screens at 3 locations, The Apollo Theatre, Capitol Theatre and Cedar Lee Theatre.
+Chagrin Cinemas closed on January 22, 2023.